 While in Bath, Coates’s passion for the stage became known, and he was encouraged by locals to pursue acting.
-Because of their encouragement, he made his debut on 9 February 1810, in the Shakespearean play “Romeo” at Theatre Royal in Bath.
+Because of their encouragement, he made his debut on 9 February 1810, in the Shakespearean play “Romeo” at Bath’s Theatre Royal.
 Unfortunately, his performance was ludicrous and ridiculous.
 Still the first few acts went fine until some unhappy audience members started heckling him: They threw orange and apple peels onto the stage and cried “Off!
 Off!”
 Coates was unfazed and carried on.
 Later in the play, he carried a crowbar into Juliet’s tomb.
 That was too much even for the manager, and he lowered the curtain on Coates for good.

 Neither Coates’ failure on stage nor his amateur status as an actor, stopped him from acting.
 He continued to play Romeo roles.
-When he found managers unwilling to let him act, Coates was not above bribing them, which he did frequently.
+When he found managers unwilling to let him act, he was not above bribing them, which he did frequently.
 He also thought himself a superb and talented actor despite forgetting lines, creating dialogue on the spot, and repeating death scenes, or scenes that he liked, over and over — two, three, or even four times in a row.
 Fortunately for him, most audiences remained indulgent and tolerated his poor acting abilities.

 Because of his penchant for playing the part of Romeo, he acquired the nickname “Romeo,” although sometimes he was also called “Diamond” Coates.
 When playing the part of Romeo, Coates wore a costume of his own design.
 It was out-of-date and over the top.
 It consisted of a “spangled cloak of sky-blue silk, crimson pantaloons, and a white hat trimmed with feathers.”
 He was also practically encrusted with diamonds.
 They appeared on his hat, knees, and shoes.
 Besides the unsuitability of the diamonds, his costume was too small and made him move stiffly on stage.
 Further, he wore this same costume for years until his pants ripped open, which generated huge amounts of laughter from the audience.

-Coates was as much a character in real life as he was on stage.
+Romeo Coates was as much a character in real life as he was on stage.
 He traversed the streets in one of several of his outlandish and showy vehicles, one of which was a shell-shaped carriage with brown hammercloth trimming and gold bullion fringe drawn by milk-white horses.
 One description of this flashy carriage was published in a nineteenth-century newspaper and stated:

 “Its shape was that of a scallop shell; the outside was painted a beautiful rich … colour, and bore its owner’s heraldic device – a cock, life size, with outspread wings, and over this the motto, ‘While I live I’ll crow.’
 The step to enter the vehicle was also in the form of a cock.
 The interior was richly lined and upholstered and the whole mounted upon light springs with a pair of high wheels picked out in well-chose colours.
 The vehicle was drawn by two white horses of faultless figure and action, and which must have been matched and acquired at great cost.
 Their trappings were of the latest fashion and ornament with the crowing cock in silver.
 The horses were drive in pair, and the splinter bar was surmounted by a carved brass rod; on top of this stood a plated cock, crowing.”